UConn-South Carolina title tilt packs plenty of star power

 “Coming in, I don’t think we’re the best team there.
 I don’t think we can win even if we play our ‘A’ game.
 We need help.
 We need Stanford to not play their best game.
 We need them to miss shots they normally make,” Auriemma said.

 And nobody will have more of the spotlight Sunday than Bueckers, the smooth-shooting, lightning-quick sophomore guard.
-She grew up in a first-ring suburb of Minneapolis and grew her game at Hopkins High School, just 10 miles west of the arena that was sold out this weekend with a crowd of more than 18,000.
+She grew up in a first-ring suburb of Minneapolis and grew her game at Hopkins High School, just 10 miles west of the arena that’s sold out this weekend with crowds of more than 18,000.

 “It doesn’t really matter the location,” said Bueckers, who missed nearly three months this season to a left knee injury.
 “We’re just trying to win and keep playing with this team.”

-For Bueckers, who last year became the first freshman to ever win the Player of the Year award, this stretch run has been all about getting back up to speed and knocking off the rust from the long layoff.
+For Bueckers, who last year became the first freshman to win the Player of the Year award, this stretch run has been all about getting back up to speed after a long layoff.
 Twice in the fourth quarter, she grimaced and gingerly walked around after hard landings, but there’s no way that knee — even if it’s not 100% — will keep her from going all out for the title.

 “Everybody is going to lay it on the line,” Bueckers said, “and that’s just basketball.”